Andereoo/TkinterWeb/docs/source/compatibility.rst

 Webpage compatibility
 ---------------------

-**HTML/CSS:**
+**HTML & CSS:**

 * TkinterWeb supports HTML 4.01 and CSS 2.1.
-A full list of supported CSS declarations can be found at `http://tkhtml.tcl.tk/support.html <https://web.archive.org/web/20250325123206/http://tkhtml.tcl.tk/support.html>`_.  ``overflow-x`` is also supported on ``body`` and ``html`` elements.
+A full list of supported CSS declarations can be found at `http://tkhtml.tcl.tk/support.html <https://web.archive.org/web/20250325123206/http://tkhtml.tcl.tk/support.html>`_.
 * Most CSS pseudo-elements, such as ``:hover`` and ``:active`` are also supported.
-* On 64-bit Windows and Linux, if the TkinterWeb-Tkhtml-Extras package is installed, ``border-radius`` and more cursor options are also supported.
+* On 64-bit Windows and Linux, if the `TkinterWeb-Tkhtml-Extras <https://pypi.org/project/tkinterweb-tkhtml-extras/>`_ package is installed, HTML5 tags and some extra CSS properties (including ``border-radius`` and ``overflow-x``) and cursors are also supported.
+To use these features on all other platforms, you will simply need to compile Tkhtml yourself.
+Visit and clone https://github.com/Andereoo/TkinterWeb-Tkhtml.
+Then run ``python compile.py --install``.

 **JavaScript:**

 * JavaScript partly supported at the moment.
 See :doc:`javascript` for more information.

-  * To use JavaScript, :py:mod:`PythonMonkey`  must be installed.
+  * To use JavaScript, `PythonMonkey <http://pythonmonkey.io/>`_  must be installed.

 * It is also possible for the user to connect their own JavaScript interpreter or manipulate the document through Python.
 See :doc:`javascript` and :doc:`dom` for more information.

 **Images:**

-* TkinterWeb supports nearly 50 different image types through :py:mod:`PIL`.
+* TkinterWeb supports nearly 50 different image types through `PIL <https://pillow.readthedocs.io/>`_.

-* In order to load Scalable Vector Graphic images, :py:mod:`CairoSVG`, both :py:mod:`PyCairo` and :py:mod:`PyGObject`, or both :py:mod:`PyCairo` and :py:mod:`Rsvg` must also be installed.
+* In order to load Scalable Vector Graphic images, `CairoSVG <https://cairosvg.org/>`_, `PyGObject <https://pygobject.gnome.org/>`_, or both :py:mod:`PyCairo` and :py:mod:`Rsvg` must also be installed.

 -------------------